 How to apply

 We only accept applications through the Grant Administration Tracking and Evaluation (GATE) online application system.
 We must receive your online application through GATE no later than 11:59 pm Mountain Time on the deadline date, unless the deadline falls on a statutory holiday or weekend when it will be extended until the next working day.
 Please give the system time to process your application so that we receive notification of your submission before the deadline falls.
-Applications received after 11:59pm of the deadline date may be considered at the next deadline.

 - the AFA does not accept incomplete applications